 In this way, all the necessary addresses are collected to enter them into your LoWi3 web server via the ‘REDIRECT ‘ page.

 This server scanner tool can also be used to find the IP address of all already configured web servers in your network (LoWi, ReMI, MiLo, MEMo).
-The two buttons ‘Reboot’ and ‘Set IP’ only work for the MEMo web server.
+The ‘Set IP’ button only works for MEMo, MEGA and ELAN web server the ‘Reboot’ button also works for all 2-WIRE web servers and will reboot selected module.

 On the video to the right you can see the summary for a moment: